CleevensCharlemagne/CS50-AI-Tic-Tac-Toe1/README.md

 **Degrees (BFS)** [see directory](https://github.com/dtemir/harvard-CS50AI/tree/master/degrees):

-* The assignment is about finding the shortest path between two nodes
+* The assignment is about finding the shortest path between two nodes.
 * The database comes from IMDb, and the task is to tell how one actor is connected to another through their common movie casts
 * The solution is based on Breadth-First Search (BFS) because the task requires the shortest path between nodes
 * To implement the search, I used a Queue-based Frontier.
 The Frontier is filled with neighboring nodes that share the same parameter(movie)